Keeping people and the environment safe

 Environmental safety assessment

 We use environmental safety assessments to determine any potential risk of adverse effects that could come from using and disposing of our products.
-Our assessments are exposure-driven: we use state-of-the-art computer modelling approaches to predict what happens to each ingredient once they are disposed of, and how much could end up in the environment.
-We consider factors influencing how much could enter the environment, such as whether the product will undergo wastewater treatment and whether the ingredient will biodegrade and, if so, how quickly.
+Our assessments are exposure-driven: we use state-of-the-art computer modelling approaches to predict what happens to each of the ingredients once they are disposed of, and how much could end up in the environment.
+We consider factors influencing how much could enter the environment, such as whether the product will undergo wastewater treatment as well as whether the ingredient will biodegrade and, if so, how quickly.